Jojo Soria de Veyra. Altar Sa May Resort [Altar at the Resort]. 1990. oil on canvas

-Here leaning on a table on my terrace, this painting is my homage to both Christianity and Symbolist painting.
+Here leaning on a table on my terrace, this still-unfinished painting is my homage to both Christianity and Symbolist painting.
 The rocks in the picture, emulating the flow of Middle Eastern robes, are witness to a crucifixion.
-The central X alludes both to the spear wound on the Christ's crucified figure and to the X on new glass windows rebelling against three dimensionality.
+The central X alludes both to the centurions' spear at the Crucifixion of Jesus as well as the wound on the Christ's crucified figure (there's supposed to be a red gash on the right side of the road right where the top end of the stick touches the asphalt) and to the X on new glass windows rebelling against three-dimensionality.
 What else could it connote?
 Snub-nosing realism, perhaps, in Gauguinist symbolism's favor?
-The island on the asphalt parking lot may signify a coffin, while the gatehouse reminds one of the INRI sign.
+The island-cum-plant box on the asphalt parking lot may signify a coffin, while the gatehouse door is supposed to have the INRI sign above it.
 The lifeguard tower?
-Ah, the centurion.
+Ah, the beautiful life guard guarding the beauty of life.
 The sea's horizon?
-Maybe a tribute to Hemingway's view of the sea as a picture of death and passage.
+Maybe a tribute to the view of the sea as a picture of life, life's hazards, as well as death and passage.